amnantolin/Assessment-Plan-Web-App/README.md

 >  4. Try to build the program, the browser must redirect you to the Login Page.

 ### Acknowledgements
 > This is an Assessment Plan Web Application project in partial fulfillment of the requirements for the course COE131L, System Analysis and Design Laboratory, under Engr.
-Meo Vincent Caya.
+Meo Vincent Caya, Mapúa University, Intramuros, Manila, Philippines.
 ______
 COE131L-C1-2Q1819 Group 2